Van Life Europe: 8 months & 12 countries in a campervan

 Power supply for remote work: A MacBook consumes 40–60Wh/day.
 Starlink 40–60Wh.
 Monitor + router an additional 30Wh.
 Total: 120–200Wh for work alone.
 Plus lights, refrigerator, etc. = 300–400Wh/day.
 You need: 300W solar (not 200W) + 400Ah LiFePO4 (not 200Ah).

-Co-working spaces as an alternative: Many cities offer day passes costing €15–35.
-Lisbon, Porto, Barcelona, and Palma de Mallorca have thriving digital nomad scenes.
-WeWork, Impact Hub, smaller local spaces.
-Use them for important meetings or when your camper setup fails.
+Co-working spaces as an alternative: Many cities offer day passes for €15–35.
+Lisbon, Porto, Barcelona, and Palma de Mallorca have thriving digital nomad scenes with WeWork, Impact Hub, and smaller local spaces.
+Use them for important meetings or if your camper setup fails.

 Wild camping in Europe: Rules and reality in each country

-The Wild camping rules in Europe They vary massively – from completely legal (Scandinavia) to extremely punished (Switzerland).
-Here's the current situation in 2026:
+Wild camping rules in Europe vary massively – from completely legal (Scandinavia) to extremely punishable (Switzerland).
+Here's the current situation as of 2026:

 Legal with the right of public access (Scandinavia):

-- Finland: Jokamiehenoikeus allows free standing in wide areas.
+- Finland: Jokamiehenoikeus allows free standing in large areas.

 Officially banned, tolerated regionally:

-- France: Officially forbidden, very strictly enforced in nature reserves.
+- France: Officially prohibited, very strictly enforced in nature reserves.
 Often tolerated in the hinterland, Auvergne, and central France.

 Strictly prohibited with checks: